 Pauline currently serves as a board member for the PTAB Bar Association.
 She is also a member of The Sedona Conference Working Group 5 on the Markman Process where she has contributed to dialogue on the interplay between claim construction and invalidity, in particular, subject matter ineligibility and indefiniteness.
 Pauline participates in the Giles S. Rich American Inn of Court, the PTAB Bar Association, and the Federal Circuit Bar Association.

 Pauline is a co-author of Chapter 35 of the ABA’s Patent Litigation Strategies Handbook (4th Ed.
 2015) published by Bloomberg BNA, which addresses post-grant challenges.
 She is a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 Pauline was a published articles editor for the Journal of Business and Technology Law, 8 J. Bus. & Tech.
 L. 451 (2013), and was awarded Best Appellant Brief in the Northeast Region at the 2012 Giles S. Rich Memorial Moot Court Competition.

-Pauline received her J.D. in Intellectual Property, cum laude, from the University of Maryland Francis King Carey School of Law.
-She earned her M.S. in biotechnology and bioinformatics from The Johns Hopkins University, and her B.A., magna cum laude, also from The Johns Hopkins University where she was a Bloomberg Scholar.
+Pauline received her J.D. with an Intellectual Property concentration, cum laude, from the University of Maryland Francis King Carey School of Law.
+She earned her M.S. in biotechnology and bioinformatics from The Johns Hopkins University, and her B.A., magna cum laude, also from The Johns Hopkins University where she was a Bloomberg Scholar and played NCAA tennis.